Kong/kong-mesh-ecs/README.md

 from previous runs are deleted.
 This means any `ecs-ci-*` stacks need to be manually deleted in the nightly AWS account in the event of a workflow run failure.

+In case of failure, check the Events of the failed Cloudformation stack.
+For example if an ECS service fails to create, you can look at the failed/deleted ECS tasks for more information.